Why Every Business Owner Needs To Take A CEO Day

 A change of scenery is essential to having a successful business planning day.
 You see, when you’re surrounded by familiarity, you let habits sneak in that stop you from giving your full attention to the task in hand.
-Whether it be a new café you’ve never worked in before, a co-working space, booking a night away in an Airbnb like I did, or even just changing your desk position for the day if you can’t leave the house, the key is to not be sat in the same position you are day in day out.
+Whether it be a new café you’ve never worked in before, a co-working space, booking a night away in an Airbnb like I did, or even just changing your desk position for the day if you can’t leave the house, the key is to not be sitting in the same position you are, day in day out.
 Take your laptop into your bedroom if you have to today and set up camp there.
 A different view may just invite different perspective in.

 WHAT WENT RIGHT?

 Let’s start with the positives.
-Taking a look back over the last year in your business or blog, what would say has gone right for you?
+Taking a look back over the last year in your business or blog, what would you say has gone right for you?
 Make a list of your achievements and things you are proud of, from signing every new client, to paying your bills, to reaching a certain milestone on social media, perhaps even winning an award.
 For me, the last year in business saw me not only pivot my focus but end up creating a whole new business around manifestation, motivation and mindset coaching.
 The community I built around that was one of the biggest achievements of the last twelve months, and harnessing the power of a successful Facebook group reminded me where my focus needs to be.

 WHAT WENT WRONG?